P.O. Box 1989

 Ely State Prison opened in July 1989 and is the designated maximum-security prison for the State of Nevada.
 The facility is located approximately nine miles north of Ely in White Pine County.
 The prison was built in two phases: Phase I was completed and opened in August 1989, and Phase II was completed in November 1990.
 The original design was for 1,054 inmates, but the capacity has subsequently been increased to 1,183 inmates.

 Ely State Prison currently has 406 employee positions.
 The institution is considered a major employer in the region, and staff are significantly involved in community activities.
-Staff are proud of having a safe, secure, and sanitary institution and strive every day to complete the mission of Ely State Prison: to protect the public, the employees, and the offenders.
+Staff are proud of having a safe, secure, and sanitary institution and strive every day to complete the mission of the Nevada Department of Corrections: NDOC will improve public safety by ensuring a safe and humane environment that incorporates proven rehabilitation initiatives that prepare individuals for successful reintegration into our communities.

 Ely State Prison's total capacity is 1,183 inmates.